 Everyone’s leadership path is different.
 There is no “right” path and no “better” journey.
 What you learn along the way and impart to others is most important.
-Below, I offer several recommendations on how you can grow into a senior executive leader in your organization:
+Below, I offer several recommendations on how you can grow into a senior executive leader, maybe as a member of the Senior Executive Service, in your organization:

 - Be open to all opportunities, even (or especially) those that no one else thinks they can do or wants.

 - Know your values, share them widely and never compromise them.